 We have plenty.
 All you need is running shoes a life jacket and weather-appropriate clothing.
 With time you will want to start investing in equipment used equipment can be quite affordable.
 The typical chain of events goes; Year-round Training, Paddle, Florida then boat not always in the same year and not always in that order.

-Click HERE to take you to the registration (which bills for the first month - October)
+Click HERE to take you to the registration (which takes your first month payment - September)